Hi guys. Can you please introduce the Alters project to our readers?

 Paweł: ALTERS is a progressive/post-rock band from Warsaw, Poland.
 It consists of three people.
 Myself, my high-school friend Robert and my brother Piotr.
 In ALTERS we like to combine vintage guitars, psychedelic of the 70s, synth sounds of the 80s with modern electronic music, historic instruments and original visuals.
 As a result we usually create multipart compositions interspersed with songs and solo etudes.

 I, on the other hand, have graduated from Design Faculty of Academy of Fine Arts where I am currently Deputy Head of the department.
 Professionally I work as an industrial designer and run my own studio.
-As a drummer before Alters I played and recorded with death metal bands.
+As a drummer, I know how to play drums, and that’s why I recorded with death metal bands before Alters.
 But I’ve been interested in experimental music and since high school and it’s then when I started to mix with a bad crowd of kids from music school.

 Piotr: We like to think of particular albums as concept-projects with its own story, theme, atmosphere.
 When we create a concept-album, reference to our progrock masters from 70s, we want to bring the same story to the concert.
 That’s why we collaborate with other artists to create a sort of a bigger experience to the whole thing.
 We are lucky to work with talented people and as the result these works sometimes draw bigger attention.
 Like our music video “Dawn” (directed by Piotr Smoleński) nominated on four international film festivals or winning the first price for visuals (by Osmo Nadir, our visual magician) on Audiowizje Festival.